mathewsanders/Mustard/Documentation/Greedy tokens and tokenizer order.md

 Tokenizers are greedy.
 The order that tokenizers are passed into the `matches(from: TokenType...)` will effect how substrings are matched.

+Here's an example using the `CharacterSet.decimalDigits` tokenizer and a custom tokenizer that matches dates in the format `MM/dd/yy` ([see example](Tokens with internal state.md) for implementation).

 ````Swift
 import Mustard